-Frozen filter boxes with vacuumed dust were equilibrated to ambient conditions in a clean PCR chamber with deactivated airflow for 60 minutes.
-Dust was released from the filter boxes, freed from obvious extraction obstacles (stones, etc.) and 100 mg were used to extract DNA with a PowerSoil-htp96 Soil DNA Isolation Kit (Mo-Bio Laboratories, Carlsbad, USA).
-For tRFLP DNA-fingerprinting, DNA was PCR-amplified using a TopTaq DNA polymerase kit (Qiagen, Hilden, Germany) with primers ITS1F (5'-CTTGGTCATTTAGAGGAAGTAA-3') (Gardes and Bruns 1993) and ITS4 (5'-TCCTCCGCTTATTGATATGC-3') (White et al. 1990) for fungal ITS (internal transcribed spacer) DNA with a mean amplicon length of 600 base-pairs (bp) (https://unite.ut.ee/primers.php, accessed Jan.
-18, 2016 (UNITE 2015)).
-Most amplicons expected between 540 and 800 bp, or Bac27f (5'-AGAGTTTGATCMTGGCTCAG-3') (Jiang et al. 2006) and 907r (5-CCGTCAATTCMTTTGAGTTT-3) (Mühling et al. 2008) for bacterial 16S rRNA genes (880 base-pairs amplicon).
-Forward primers were labelled with 6-FAM and reverse primers with 6-HEX fluorescent dyes, respectively.
-PCR profiles were [4 min 94 °C; 32 cycles of 60 s 94
+Frozen filter boxes with vacuumed dust were equilibrated to ambient conditions in a clean PCR (polymerase chain reaction) chamber with deactivated airflow for 60 min.
+Dust was released from the filter boxes, freed from obvious extraction obstacles (e.g., stones), and 100 mg were used to extract DNA with a PowerSoil-htp96 Soil DNA Isolation Kit (Mo-Bio Laboratories, Carlsbad, CA, USA).
+For tRFLP (terminal restriction fragment length polymorphism) DNA fingerprinting, DNA was PCR-amplified using a TopTaq DNA polymerase kit

-°C, 60 s 50 °C, 90 s 72 °C; 5 min 72 °C] (fungi) and [5 min 94 °C; 30 cycles of 45 s 94 °C, 45 s 59 °C, 45 s 72 °C; 5 min 72 °C] (bacteria).
-Products from two PCR reactions were pooled, purified and digested with restriction enzyme HpyCH4IV (fungi) or MspI (bacteria).
-HpyCH4IV was chosen due to its performance in separating all fungal strains with ITS sequences available in the International Nucleotide Sequence Database (INSD) in a study by Alvarado and Manjón (Alvarado and Manjón 2009).
+(Qiagen, Hilden, Germany) with primers ITS1F (5'-CTTGGTCATTTAGAGGAA GTAA-3') (Gardes and Bruns 1993) and ITS4 (5'-TCCTCCGCTTATTGATAT GC-3') (White et al. 1990) for fungal ITS (internal transcribed spacer) DNA with a mean amplicon length of 600 base-pairs (bp) (UNITE 2015).
+Most amplicons expected between 540 and 800 bp, or Bac27f (5'-AGA GTTTGATCMTGGCTCAG-3') (Jiang et al. 2006) and 907r (5-CCGTCAATT CMTTTGAGTTT-3) (Mühling et al. 2008) for bacterial 16S rRNA genes (880 base-pairs amplicon).
+Forward primers were labeled with 6-FAM and reverse primers with 6-HEX fluorescent dyes, respectively.
+PCR profiles were done as follows: 4 min 94°C; 32 cycles of 60 sec 94°C, 60 sec 50°C, 90 sec 72°C; 5 min 72°C (fungi); and 5 min 94°C; 30 cycles of 45 sec 94°C, 45 sec 59°C, 45 sec 72°C; 5 min 72°C (bacteria).
+Products from two PCR reactions were pooled, purified, and digested with restriction enzyme HpyCH4IV (fungi) or MspI (bacteria).
+HpyCH4IV was chosen because of its performance in separating all fungal strains with ITS sequences available in the International Nucleotide Sequence Database (INSD) in a study by Alvarado and Manjón (2009).
 A similar performance in indoor dust was reconfirmed with an in silico restriction analysis of 91 ITS sequences from 38 fungal genera (Ascomycota, Basidiomycota, Zygomycota) using REPK v1.3 (Collins and Rocap 2007).
-The sequences were selected based on availability (INSD release 09/2012) and their description as commonly found in indoor environments, i.e. found in (Pitkaranta et al. 2008) (data of a reference building, strains > 0.8% of total retrieved clones were considered).
-Sequences were obtained as described in Alvarado and Manjón (Alvarado and Manjón 2009).
-Cleaned fragments were transferred to HiDi Formamid (Applied Biosystems, Foster City, USA) containing MapMarker 1000-ROX (1:400; Bioventures, Murfreesboro, USA) and separated with an ABI 3730 capillary sequencer (Applied Biosystems).
+The sequences were selected based on availability (INSD release 09/2012) and their description as commonly found in indoor environments, such as those found in the study by Pitkäranta et al. (2008) (data from a reference building; strains > 0.8% of total retrieved clones were considered).
+Sequences were obtained as described by Alvarado and Manjón (2009).
+Cleaned fragments were transferred to HiDi Formamid (Applied Biosystems, Foster City, CA, USA) containing MapMarker 1000-ROX (1:400; Bioventures, Murfreesboro, TN, USA) and separated with an ABI 3730 capillary sequencer (Applied Biosystems).
 Raw fragment tables were built with peak-scanner 2.0 (Applied Biosystems).
-T-REX v1.14 (Culman et al. 2009) was used for noise filtering with algorithms of Abdo et al. (Abdo et al. 2006) (standard deviation multiplier 1) and for binning, alignment, and accounting of T-RF drift with the approach from Smith et al. (Smith et al. 2005) (threshold 1 bp).
-For all analysis steps, data based on peak height instead of peak area was used following suggestions by Culman et al. (Culman et al. 2008).
-Contamination was controlled with samples consisting of material scratched off from empty dust-filters, and with non-template controls during PCR.
-The studypopulation (N = 189) encompassed only samples of which DNA had been successfully amplified and electropherograms had passed peak-scanner's initial quality test (90 % of 209 samples).
+T-REX v1.14 (Culman et al. 2009) was used for noise filtering with algorithms of Abdo et al. (2006) (SD multiplier 1) and for binning, alignment, and accounting of T-RF drift with the approach from Smith et al. (2005) (threshold 1 bp).
+For all analysis steps, data based on peak height instead of peak area was used following suggestions by Culman et al. (2008).
+Contamination was controlled with samples consisting of material scratched off from empty dust filters, and with non-template controls during PCR.
+The study population (n = 189) encompassed only samples of which DNA had been successfully amplified and electropherograms had passed